jestjs/jest/docs/Configuration.md

 These pattern strings match against the full path.
 Use the `<rootDir>` string token to include the path to your project's root directory to prevent it from accidentally ignoring all of your files in different environments that may have different root directories.
 Example: `["<rootDir>/build/", "<rootDir>/node_modules/"]`.

+### `coverageProvider` [string]

+Indicates which provider should be used to instrument code for coverage.
+Allowed values are `babel` (default) or `v8`.

+Note that using `v8` is considered experimental.
+This uses V8's builtin code coverage rather than one based on Babel and comes with a few caveats

+1. Your node version must include `vm.compileFunction`, which was introduced in [node 10.10](https://nodejs.org/dist/latest-v12.x/docs/api/vm.html#vm_vm_compilefunction_code_params_options)
+1. Tests needs to run in Node test environment (support for `jsdom` is in the works)

 ### `coverageReporters` [array\<string>]

 Default: `["json", "lcov", "text", "clover"]`